noec764/erpnext/docs/dooks/support/issue.md

 Ticket to email, see the Email Settings section).

 > Tip: A dedicated support Email Address is a good way to integrate incoming queries via email.
-For example, you can send support queries to Dooks at support@dooks.com and it will automatically create a Issue in the Frappe system.
+For example, you can send support queries to Dokie at support@dokie.com and it will automatically create a Issue in the Frappe system.